isabelle-galleberg/IT2810-GetLab/README.md

 The application is implemented in React with TypeScript.
 All components are React functional components, except for Button.tsx which is a class component.
 I think Ole has used the Context API.
+We have used the formatting tool Prettier to ensure a common coding style in the project.

 ### Fetching GitLab data
 Data from the GitLab API is fetched with AJAX (Asynchronous JavaScript)